 WHY HISTORIC PRESERVATION MATTERS TO CARTHAGE

-1. Historic preservation means there are real “Places in the Heart” which are shared by a whole community.
+1. Historic preservation means there are real “Places in the Heart,” shared by a whole community.
 Its history and historical structures provide a community with memories and a sense of identity and uniqueness.
-For example, who in Carthage doesn’t identify with the Jasper
+For example, who in Carthage doesn’t identify with the Jasper County Courthouse?

 2. Historic preservation encourages heritage tourism.
-Heritage visitors want to visit our kind of town, and they have a big impact on the local economy.
-They stay longer, spend more money, and will spread the word and return if a community has something to offer.
+Heritage visitors want to visit our kind of town, and they have a significant impact on the local economy.
+They stay longer, spend more money, and spread the word and return if a community has something to offer.

-3. It supports small business.
+3. It supports small businesses.
 Older, smaller buildings provide ideal locations for small business owners.

-5. And as a result, money stays in the community!
+5. And as a result, the money stays in the community!

-County Courthouse?
-Or have memories of personal events tied to the Route 66 Drive In, Boots Court and Boots Drive or the Carthage Square, to name just a few of our “Places in the Heart”?
+Or have memories of personal events tied to the Route 66 Drive-In, Boots Court and Boots Drive, or the Carthage Square, to name just a few of our “Places in the Heart”?

 6. Historic buildings and districts help to stabilize and support property values.
-Study after study has shown that residential historic districts increase property values of all residences within the district, not just the historic homes.
+Study after study has shown that historic residential districts increase property values of all residences within the community, not just the historic homes.

 7. Historic preservation improves “livability.”
-Historic districts are an important component of what makes a city attractive to live in.
-The livability of a city attracts new people, new talent and new businesses.
+Historic districts are an essential component of making a city attractive.
+The livability of a city attracts new people, new talent, and new businesses.

-9. Old buildings are very often works of art - they bring beauty to a community, in many cases through artisan skills that no longer exist.
+9. Old buildings are often works of art - they bring beauty to a community; in many cases, through artisan skills that no longer exist.

 10. Historic preservation educates us – historic structures and places tell us about our past.
 There are lessons to be learned from the geography of a battlefield, the physical location of a building, the building materials and ornate quality (or not) of an old home, servants’ quarters (or not), the hitching post out front…they all tell us how our forbearers lived and died.